wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 into different <strong>workspaces</strong> for different teams and projects.
 This limits the exposure of "lateral movement" possible with stolen credentials.

 <a target="_blank" href="https://www.hashicorp.com/blog/vault-on-the-hashicorp-cloud-platform">Announced Oct.
-14, 2020</a>, HCP Vault is a hosted SaaS (Software as a Service like Salesforce) operated by HashiCorp SREs, using the same binary as self-hosted Vault Enterprise, but with enhancements.
+14, 2020</a>, HashiCorp began to offer HCP Vault in a hosted SaaS (Software as a Service like Salesforce) operated by HashiCorp SREs, using an enhancements edition of the binary as self-hosted Vault Enterprise.

 HCP Vault enables organizations to <strong>scale</strong> effortlessly, and without the complexity and overhead of self-managed instances.